 - Support for additional local inference runtimes.

-- Optional tool execution with explicit permissions.
+- Sandboxed tool execution with explicit permissions.

 - Controlled agentic workflows.